pmarchne/SC/Readme.md

 - 2-directions transmission [/Transmission/SC_PML/FEM_PML.py]

 **3D [3D-bempp]: BEM set up for sound hard scattering**
-- Unit sphere scattering sphere over several frequencies [/Sphere/sphere_loop.py]
+- Unit sphere scattering over several frequencies [/Sphere/sphere_loop.py]
 - Sonic crystal scattering [/SC_Jasa/SC_bempp.py], see reference for the geometry: *Karimi, M., Croaker, P., & Kessissoglou, N. (2017).
 Acoustic scattering for 3D multi-directional periodic structures using the boundary element method. _The Journal of the Acoustical Society of America_, _141_(1), 313-323.*

 Default cases are used if you run the codes as they are.